KuoLiu5951/no_bug/no_bug_project/ReadMe.md

  between two environments, but we fixed them.

  --04/20/2019
  Our team adds one more function.
 Teacher can manage information of students who apply permission to his class.
 Fix a error.
 When student choose a course, they cannot see names of teacher.
+Add a piece of javascript codes.

+ --04/25/2019
+ After final exam, our team did the last meeting in this semester.
+We used this project once again to find some bugs.